SMMACG-IISER/PSO_N2_CO2_GY/README.md

 ```
 ## Input File

-- **GY.txt**: This file should contain the atomic coordinates of the Graphyne sheet in a comma-separated format.
+- **GY.txt**: This file should contain the atomic coordinates of the GY sheet in a comma-separated format.
 Each line should represent an atom with its corresponding x, y, z coordinates.

 Example format:
 ```